sqaxomonophonen/echochamber/README.md

 path tracer.
 When a path to a sound emitter is found, an impulse (i.e. `f[0]=1`, `f[x]=0` for `x!=0`) is filtered through the filter stack, delayed according to distance traveled vs speed of sound, and finally added to the output impulse response.

+I have no idea how "scientifically correct" any of this is, but it already produces convincing results, so uh.., yeah!

 ## Try this
 ```